CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 • Decision Boundary: By default, probabilities greater than 0.5 are classified as 1, and those below 0.5 as 0.

 • Types: Binary Logistic Regression that predicts between two classes (0 or 1), Multinomial Logistic Regression that extend for more than two classes, and Ordinal Logistic Regression that predicts ordered outcomes.

-• Goal: It's goal is to find the best parameters to maximize the likelihood of correctly classifying observations, typically using methods like Maximum Likelihood Estimation (MLE).

 • Applications: Predicting whether a customer will purchase a product (yes/no) or for medical diagnosis (e.g., disease present or not) is the application of logistic regression.